FJ-cloud/ML-AI-in-Organizations-and-Business-Seminar-Submission/README.md

 # Ukrainian Bank Insolvency Prediction

+> For markers: models, scripts, and outputs are under `thesis_export/`.

 An ETL pipeline for processing Ukrainian bank regulatory data from NBU Excel files into ML-ready panel datasets.

 ## 🎯 Overview